stratopi-org/stratopi/software/environmental/README.md

 ## Pip

-- `pip-outdated` to check if any PyPI packages are outdated.
+- `pip-outdated` checks if any PyPI packages are outdated.